lyushenhuan/lyushenhuan.github.io/_pages/about.md

 - *2024.05*: &nbsp;🎉🎉 Our paper "Confidence-aware Contrastive Learning for Selective Classification" is accepted by the **CCF-A** international conference ICML 2024.
 - *2023.12*: &nbsp;🎉🎉 My doctoral dissertation "Research on Theoretical Analysis of Deep Forests and Extensions" was awarded the **Excellent Doctoral Dissertation of Jiangsu Artificial Intelligence Society**.
 - *2022.12*: &nbsp;🎉🎉 Our paper "Depth is More Powerful than Width with Prediction Concatenation in Deep Forests" is accepted by the **CCF-A** international conference NeurIPS 2022 as an **Oral Representation**.
-- *2019.12*: &nbsp;🎉🎉 Our first paper "A Refined Margin Distribution Analysis for Forest Representation Learning" is accepted by the **CCF-A** international conference NeurIPS 2019.
+- *2019.12*: &nbsp;🎉🎉 Our paper "A Refined Margin Distribution Analysis for Forest Representation Learning" is accepted by the **CCF-A** international conference NeurIPS 2019.

 #  👨‍💻 Students